 Another notable thing is that Deanville is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Deanville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Deanville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Deanville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Deanville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Deanville doesn't have a public transportation system that people use for their commute.
+Deanville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Deanville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deanville residents report their race to be White.
 Important ancestries of people in Deanville include German, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.